grantjlk/ngs-mpi-project/REPORT.md

   scaled to integers using $\max(1, \lfloor\text{cost} \times 20\rfloor)$, where
   cost is NetGameSim's internal [0,1] action cost.
 This guarantees positive integer weights as required by Dijkstra.
-* **Connectivity Assurance:** NetGameSim generates directed graphs that are not strongly connected from all sources.
+* **Connectivity Assurance:** NetGameSim  generates directed graphs.
 To ensure correctness for both algorithms, the exporter mirrors every directed edge, producing an undirected graph.
-This guarantees 100% reachability from any source node.
+This is to guarantee 100% reachability from any source node..
 * **Partitioning Logic:**
     * **Contiguous:** Assigns nodes via $\lfloor\text{nodeId} \times
       \text{numRanks} / \text{numNodes}\rfloor$, producing contiguous ranges per rank.